European theatre of World War II: Nazi social policies

 This formed a key motivation of Germany's expansion in Europe in the mid-to-late 1930s.
 In 1934, Germany signed a non-aggression pact with Poland, but this would not last as Poland was considered a part of the lebensraum; Nazi mythology considered eastern Europe to be lost German land.
 In 1933, Germany began building concentration camps to hold their political enemies and those they considered "degenerates", such as people on the lower end of their racial hierarchy, the Nazi Party's political enemies (like socialists, social democrats, and communists), Poles, Romani people, Jehovah's Witnesses, Freemasons, disabled people, and LGBTQ people.
 They were brought from many places across lower continental Europe to the camps using the extensive railway network which crossed the continent.
 The mass killing of the camps' prisoners, which started as soon as they were built, expanded in 1941, which is usually when the start date of the Holocaust is given.
 (Note: There is debate as to whether "Holocaust victims" should just refer to the 6 million Jews who were killed, or those 6 million plus the millions of other people who were killed as a part of the same process.)
 In 1938, during the Kristallnacht pogroms, 30,000 Jews were sent to concentration camps.

-In 1938, German chemists Otto Hahn and Fritz Strassman, discovered nuclear fission, or the release of large amounts energy after the "nucleus of an atom splits into two or more smaller nuclei".
-German scientists of the Uranverein (uranium club) began a project to develop a bomb using nuclear fission that could destroy entire cities, the atomic bomb.
+In 1938, German chemists Otto Hahn and Fritz Strassman discovered nuclear fission, or the release of large amounts of energy when an atom's nucleus splits into smaller nuclei.
+German scientists of the Uranverein (uranium club) then began a project to develop the atomic bomb, a bomb using nuclear fission that could destroy entire cities.
 This was supposed to be secret, but scientists fleeing Nazi Germany to avoid persecution made word of the program in other Western countries.
 In 1939, United States President Franklin D. Roosevelt was warned of the program by one of these fleeing scientists, Albert Einstein.